QUS Pty Ltd ABN 92 122 665 310 (AFS Licence Number: 321877) acts as agent of the Insurer under a binding authority issued by the Insurer.

 - LOA’s must state language along the lines of “we appoint [name of broker] to manage all our/my insurance requirements as agreed.”
 And “This appointment replaces any existing arrangement in place between us/me and any other insurance intermediary”,

 - LOA’s must be physically signed and dated,

 - The date of the signed LOA must be within the last 90 days or it is to be deemed invalid and rejected.

-All new Broker and new Authorised Representative of current Broker applications are assessed and either approved or rejected by the General Manager.
-When considering applications the General Manager will take into consideration:
+All new Broker and new Authorised Representative of current Broker applications are assessed and either approved or rejected by the CEO.
+When considering applications the CEO will take into consideration:

 - Membership of cluster groups

 - Experience of the broker / Authorised Representative

 - Reputation of the broker / Authorised Representative

 - Location of the broker / Authorised Representative

 - Past dealings and references.